-- Except for a practical/survival session in Chinese, all instruction is in English.
+- Except for approximately six hours of practical/survival lectures in Chinese language, all instruction is in English.

-National Taiwan University and the program director will organize a variety of co-cirricular cultural activities and field-trips throughout Taipei and other areas of Taiwan, as well as welcome and farewell ceremonies and luncheons.
+National Taiwan University and the program director will organize a variety of co-cirricular cultural activities, lectures and field-trips throughout Taipei and other areas of Taiwan, as well as an orientation, campus tour, welcome and farewell ceremonies and luncheons.

 NTU will also organize a variety of extra-curricular activities for local and international students, and students will have the opportunity to participate in a "buddies" program organized by NTU's Office of International Affairs to introduce international students to local students.
 The "buddies" are well-trained NTU students and their job is to help the international students adjust to NTU and life in Taipei.

 Enrichment activities are tentative and subject to change.
 After the program is confirmed and prior to departure, accepted students will received details about scheduled activities and excursions.

 Douglas Greenfield is the Senior Associate Director of the Intellectual Heritage Program, will serve as Program Director for the Temple Summer in Taiwan: Global Good program.

 Taipei, the capital of Taiwan, is a large urban area in the northern part of Taiwan.
 With a population of over 2 million, the city offers many of the cultural and other amenities of a major metropolitan area.

 - Classrooms equipped with smart technology

 - Gym and Sports facilities